Hashtag Web3 Logo

 How to approach:

-2. Identify Participants: Who participates? (miners, validators, traders, liquidity providers)
+• 2.
+Identify Participants: Identify who participates, including miners, validators, traders, and liquidity providers.

-3. Design Incentives: Create reward/penalty structure aligning behavior with goals.
+• 3.
+Design Incentives: Create a reward and penalty structure that aligns behavior with goals.

-4. Analyze Game Theory: Model strategic interactions.
-Find weaknesses.
+• 4.
+Analyze Game Theory: Model strategic interactions and identify weaknesses.

-5. Run Simulations: Simulate system under various conditions.
-Test edge cases.
+• 5.
+Run Simulations: Simulate the system under various conditions and test edge cases.

-6. Empirical Testing: Deploy on testnet, analyze actual behavior.
-Compare to model.
+• 6.
+Empirical Testing: Deploy on a testnet, analyze actual behavior, and compare it to the model.

 Cryptoeconomic Modeling